 Garry Michael Gillard

-I was born in 1943 in a Catholic hospital in Mt Lawley then called St Anne's but now called Mercy.
-My father David Michael Gillard and mother Mary Linda Robertson were living at 98 Eighth Avenue Maylands in the house belonging to my mother's mother, Christina (Bennett) Robertson.
+I was born in 1943 in a Catholic hospital in Mt Lawley then called St Anne's, later Mercy, now St John of God's.
+My father David Michael Gillard and mother Mary Linda Robertson were living at 98 Eighth Avenue Maylands in the house belonging to my grandmother, Christina (Bennett) Robertson.

 Here I am on my first birthday.
 Mum was a week from her 28th.

-This is me with a man who was born in 1877!
-Jim Robertson died in Jan 1953, just after I turned 9, when his heart stopped: he's about 69 here, a few years older than I am now.
-You can see the flyscreen door at the front door on the left, so Grandad is standing at his own separate front door to his little room he built himself.
+This is me with a man who was born in 1877.
+James Need Robertson died in Jan 1953, just after I turned 9, when his heart stopped: he's about 69 here.
+You can see the flyscreen door at the front door on the left, so Grandad is standing at his own separate front door to his little room he built himself on the right.
 I notice his hair grows forward along the left side of his head like mine does, but he doesn't have arthritis in his hands, unlike me - tho his daughter my mother did.

 My Dad was a professional photographer for a time in the 1930s.
 And I have a vague recollection that family friend, 'Uncle' Len Rustin, was too.
 Anyway, someone took some studio snaps of me when I was around 3, and one was used in an advertisement for Mills & Ware's Milk Arrowroot Biscuits.
-Mum tore one of them them out the local paper, and it still exists, as here.
+Mum tore two or three of them them out the local paper, and they still exist, as here.

 I wonder how much I got paid for my first job.
 I not only endorsed the product, by the way: I used to eat the biscuits as well, with condensed milk and hot water.
 Natural goodness (maybe).